 Your teacher will be Bill Taylor.
 He has built a worldwide reputation researching, teaching and performing the ancient harp music of Scotland, Ireland and Wales, and he is one of very few players investigating these repertoires on medieval gut-strung harps, wire-strung clarsachs and renaissance harps with buzzing bray pins.
 As a teacher of historical harps, he is frequently invited to lead workshops in the UK, Europe and the USA, including regular appearances at the Edinburgh International Harp Festival.
 Bill performs and records as a soloist and as a member of several groups, including the Scottish ensemble Canty, as well as Belgian groups Quadrivium and Graindelavoix.
 His style of teaching is relaxed and the beginners' courses have been carefully planned to allow rewarding progress for all students, including those with little or no previous musical experience.

 Days typically begin with a technique class at 9.30am.
 After coffee, students develop group arrangements as new music is introduced.
 The lunch break is a time to relax over a delicious home-cooked meal and take a short walk.
 The afternoon session is where Bill introduces music from times past and present.
 Harps you will hear and use include medieval lap harps, bray harps, wire-strung clarsachs and traditional lever harps.
-We conclude at 3.00pm each day, leaving afternoons for walking in the wooded countryside or for practising.
-Evenings are flexible, giving time for social gatherings, informal playing or attending local events.
+We conclude at 3.00pm each day, leaving afternoons and evenings for walking in the wooded countryside or for practising.
 Courses run with a minimum of 4 and a maximum of 9 students.

 How to get there: